aaronrose87/RoboticLightBallet/pi-setup/README.md

 **OS:** Start with NOOBS on 8GB SD card
 **WiFi Adapter:** Belkin Model F7D2102

+## Prerequisites
+* Raspberry Pi B+
+* Belkin Model F7D2102 USB Wifi adapter
+* Plugged in to wired ethernet and able to pick up an IP address via DHCP

 These directions are that maddening mix between assuming you know what you're doing and being too wordy.

-1. Plug Pi into wired MITnet (we'll use DHCP)
+1. Plug Pi into wired ethernet (we'll use MITnet and DHCP)
 1. Create a NOOBS install card
 1. Install NOOBS
 	1. Set Language: English (US)